MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/toll-free-dialing-limitations-and-restrictions/toll-free-dialing-restrictions-in-vietnam.md

 |Wired/fixed line availability  <br/> |Partial.
 See comments.  <br/> |
 |Mobile network availability  <br/> |Partial.
 See comments.  <br/> |
 |Comments, restrictions, and access issues  <br/> |The 120 XX XXX number format will work from Vietnam Telecom International (VTI) and VNPT (Vietnam Post and Telecommunications) fixed and mobile networks.
-*Note* Mobifone &amp; Vinaphone are part of VNPT.
+**Note:** Mobifone &amp; Vinaphone are part of VNPT.
 The number format 122 XXX XX network coverage: Viettel (fixed and mobile).
 As per the Vietnam Ministry of Telecommunications, the maximum allowable call duration is 2 hours.           |

 ## See also